Creating a scoped-down Salesforce account

 • "Accounts", "Contacts", "Leads", and "Opportunities" under "Standard Object Permissions"

-• If you plan on sending events and completed questionnaires to Salesforce, you need to check "Modify All" for the objects that you want to create events / attachments on (e.g. Account).
+• If you plan on sending events and completed questionnaires to Salesforce, you need to check "Edit" for the objects that you want to create events / attachments on (e.g. Account).
 Otherwise, just checking "View All" will suffice

 1. Set whatever your organization's policies dictate for "Session Settings" and "Password Policies"